grant-king/ML_progress/log.md

 **Today's Progress:** Continued Agile III week 4.
 Started UG Natural Models and Simulations week 4.

 **Thoughts:** I haven't gotten very far with the lectures, but everything seems clear so far.
 I can already see a way to implement a simple 2d automaton with the Pygame tools.
 I've started working on the first script to visiualize this simple version; I was able to reuse a lot of the code structure from the random walk simulation visualization from last week.
 I am really excited to continue working with CA and hear about all of their useful applications.

+July 30, 2019

+**Today's Progress:** Continued Agile III week 4.
+Continued UG NMS week 4.

+**Thoughts:** I've made a working version of Conway's game of life automata.
+It seems really slow.
+I'm trying to find and come up with some ways to make it able to run faster.

+July 31, 2019

+**Today's Progress:** Finished Agile III week 4.
+Continued UG NMS week 4.

+**Thoughts:** The UG course has talked about several automata I'd like to try to make.
+One is a competition/inhibition process, another is a traffic model, and the third is a Langton Ant.
+I'm interested to see if multiple ants could be used to make a larger pattern, possibly a noded web of highways.
+The automata demonstration videos are really short and the lecturer doesn't mention anything about recreating them.
+I am curious about how they will incorportate Python in this course.
 <!---

 Day x: July x, 2019